Term: Fall 2025

 • Read: Elements of Computing Systems, Chapter 9, 10

-• Project: Virtual Machine: Due Friday, December 12th (with milestone deliverables)
+• Assignment 05: Virtual Machine: Due Friday, November 21st (with milestone deliverable on Nov 17)

 12